Born: 08 July 1992 (Chuncheon, South Korea)

 Scorer of the first Premier League and Champions League goals at Tottenham Hotspur Stadium, winner of the 2019/20 FIFA Puskas Award for his wonder goal against Burnley in December, 2019, Sonny simply goes from strength to strength.
 The 2021/22 was no different - in fact, Sonny continued taking his game to another level, this time his best-ever seasonal league goals tally of 23 landed a share of the Premier League's Golden Boot with Mo Salah.

 The season began with great news as Sonny signed a new deal, extending his time at the Club until 2025.
 Sonny also started as he planned to continue on the field with the winner in our Premier League opener against Manchester City.
-During the course of the 2021/22 campaign, Sonny became only the ninth player to reach 50 European appearances for us, passed 200 appearances in the Premier League, passed 300 games in all competitions for the Club, won the Premier League's EA SPORTS Player of the Month award for October, broke the Premier League goal combinations record with Harry Kane (was 37, they are now on 41), won the Club's August, February, March and April Goal of the Month awards, broke into the Club's all-time top goalscorers list, won One Hotspur Player of the Season, One Hotspur Juniors' Player of the Season and Official Supporters’ Clubs’ Player of the Season and then scored twice in the second half in our final match at Norwich to help us clinch fourth place, a return to the UEFA Champions League and the Golden Boot (23 goals) - he even met Spider-Man!
+During the course of the 2021/22 campaign, Sonny became only the ninth player to reach 50 European appearances for us, passed 200 appearances in the Premier League, passed 300 games in all competitions for the Club, won the Premier League's EA SPORTS Player of the Month award for October, broke the Premier League goal combinations record with Harry Kane (37), won the Club's August, February, March and April Goal of the Month awards, broke into the Club's all-time top goalscorers list, won One Hotspur Player of the Season, One Hotspur Juniors' Player of the Season and Official Supporters’ Clubs’ Player of the Season and then scored twice in the second half in our final match at Norwich to help us clinch fourth place, a return to the UEFA Champions League and the Golden Boot (23 goals) - he even met Spider-Man!

 In total, Sonny featured in 45 of our 53 matches in all competitions, scored 24 goals and at the end of 2021/22, stood at 325 appearances in all competitions, and 131 goals.